AbhirupDas04/StickHero/Readme.md

 - We also have put effects for the walking of the character as well as that of collecting the cherry.

+Running code Through IDE:

+- Go to the 'FlowControl' class which is the main class and simply run it.

 Instructions to run the code via cmd:

 1. Download the zip folder in GC and extract its contents.